thealing/PolygonVisualizer/docs/README.md

 # Polygon Visualizer

-An implementation and visualization of the ear clipping triangulation algorithm and the Hertel-Mehlhorn convex decomposition algorithm (based on an existing triangulation).
+An implementation and visualization of the ear clipping triangulation and the Hertel-Mehlhorn convex decomposition algorithm (based on an existing triangulation).

 Hosted at: https://triangulation.netlify.app